cerberuscx/evrmore-vanity-address-generator/README.md

 ```python
 importprivkey('your_private_key_wif')
 ```
-- **Performance Note**: Generating a vanity address with an all-uppercase prefix (e.g., "ENSO") can take significantly longer than a mixed-case prefix due to the increased complexity of matching the case-sensitive characters.
+- **Performance Note**: Generating a vanity address with an all-uppercase prefix (e.g., "ENSo") can take significantly longer than a mixed-case prefix due to the increased complexity of matching the case-sensitive characters.

 ## License